Skip to Content

 People kayaking across Lake Lucerne with the Swiss Alps in the background

-We have put together a great 2 Days in Lucerne Itinerary to help you plan your stay.
+We have put together an excellent 2 Days in Lucerne Itinerary to help you plan your stay.

 Lucerne Old Town with the covered wooden bridge and tower in the foreground and the Swiss Alps on the skyline.